Printer Friendly Version Of

 Allan Schnaiberg Outstanding Publication Award.

-This award is given for publications of special noteworthiness in the field of environmental sociology.
-In alternate years, publications are considered in either book or article form.
-This year the committee will consider single books of special noteworthiness published within the period January 1, 2009 through December 31, 2011.
+The Allan Schnaiberg Outstanding Publication Award is given in alternate years for publications of special noteworthiness in the field of environmental sociology.
+In alternate years publications are considered in either book or article form.
+This year the committee will consider books published within the period, January 1, 2011, through December 31, 2013.
 All members of the Section are encouraged to submit nominations; self-nominations are welcome.
-Please send a nomination letter and a PDF version of the published work to Lori Hunter (Lori.Hunter@colorado.edu).
-Submission deadline is April 1, 2012.
+To nominate a book, please send three copies of the book along with a nomination letter by March 1, 2014 to Sabrina McCormick at firstname.lastname@example.org.